rubenrabb01/Modeling-MacFish-database/Horizontal range (Imputed TS data).md

+# Analysis of range of distances for horizontal movement using imputed data

 ## 1. Impute missing time series data

 Based on the previously created dataset (see _Horizontal_range.md_), we complete the time series inserting rows for missing _daily_ values (ie., date) and, for each individual, replace missing values using LOCF (Last Observation Carried Forward)